-How to upgrade your PS4 and PS4 Slim hard drive
+How to upgrade your PS4, PS4 Slim and PS4 Pro hard drive

 However, if you're still stuck with an older model, we've included an easy peasy walkthrough below to help you out.

 All you need is a compatible HDD, a Phillips-head screwdriver, a laptop, a USB drive with around 5GB of free space, and some patience.